 And, clearly, an electric bike doesn’t have a gas engine.

-Which Is Better: E-Bike or Moped?
+Which Is Better: An E-Bike or Moped?

-Mopeds and electric bikes are both excellent choices for personal transportation, and which one you choose depends on your lifestyle.
+Mopeds and electric bikes are both excellent choices for personal transportation and which one you choose depends on your lifestyle.